 Now that spring is officially here, life at Wilder on the Taylor and throughout the Gunnison-Crested Butte Valley hints at what is to come.
-The pasque flowers are blooming and glacier lilies will soon appear, reminders of how a white, snowy landscape transforms into glorious shades of green and wildflower rainbows for summer.
+Soon the pasque flowers and glacier lilies will appear, reminders of how a white, snowy landscape transforms into glorious shades of green and wildflower rainbows for summer.

 Wilder on the Taylor’s herd of cattle, carefully tended by Ranch Managers Don and Shelly Sabrowski, will be in spring expansion mode with newborn calves.
 Along Highway 135, the scene is similar as several herds that winter in the southern end are gradually moved north again.
 Ranching and cattle have long been a special part of Wilder’s and Gunnison County’s history.